pham-andrew/NS-PCY5BMA_Insignia_Bluetooth_4.0_USB_Adapter_Drivers/README.md

 # [NS-PCY5BMA] Insignia – Bluetooth 4.0 USB Adapter Drivers

 This is a mirror of the Insignia – Bluetooth 4.0 USB Adapter Drivers from the Microsoft update catalog.
+For some reason this is not being automatically downloaded from Microsoft updates on device detection requiring a manual download of the driver despite the adatper's advertisement as "plug and play".
+However the driver is difficult to find because of its naming under broadcom hardware rather than its insignia branding.

+To find this driver at a more trusted source, go to the Microsoft update catalog and search "Broadcom Corporation driver update for Micro size USB to Bluetooth Dongle".

 Instructions: